systechafrica/systechafrica.github.io/accounts/fixedAssets.md

 ### Fixed Assets

-The Fixed Assets dropdown-submenu provides access links to access a scheme's fixed assets register and asset classes respective.
-As shown in the screenshot below, click the **Fixed Assets Register** link to open a window where all the assets are listed in a grid table.
-Otherwise click the **Asset Classes** link to open a dialog box where asset classes are
+The Fixed Assets dropdown-submenu provides access links to access a scheme’s fixed assets register and asset classes respective.

-defined:
+Click the **Fixed Assets Register** link to open a window where all the assets are listed in a grid table.
+Otherwise click the **Asset Classes** link to open a dialog box where asset classes are defined as shown below:

 <img  alt="fixed assets menu" width="98%" height="auto"  class="center"  src="../media4/fixedAssetsNav.png">

 ## Fixed Assets Register

-Clicking the **Fixed Assets Register** link will open the register window where a list of fixed assets is displayed in a grid table showing details such as the depreciation value of every asset as shown below:
+Click the **Fixed Assets Register** link to open the register window where a list of fixed assets is displayed in a grid table showing details such as the depreciation value of every asset as shown below:

 <img  alt="fixed assets register window" width="95%" height="auto"  class="center"  src="../media4/fixedAssetsWidow.png">